-To qualify for the section 29 credit, P's facility must be placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
-While section 29 does not define "placed-in-service," the term has been defined for purposes of the deduction for depreciation and the investment tax credit.
+To qualify for the § 29 credit, P's facility must be placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
+While § 29 does not define "placed-in-service," the term has been defined for purposes of the deduction for depreciation and the investment tax credit.
 Property is "placed-in-service" in the taxable year the property is placed in a condition or state of readiness and availability for a specifically assigned function.
-Section 1.167(a)-11(e)(1)(i) and section 1.46-3(d)(1)(ii) of the Income Tax Regulations.
+Treas.
+Reg. §§ 1.167(a)-11(e)(1)(i) and 1.46-3(d)(1)(ii).
 "Placed in service" has consistently been construed as having the same meaning for purposes of the deduction for depreciation and the investment tax credit.
 See Rev. Rul.
 76-256, 1976-2 C.B.
-46.
+46. P received a favorable determination from the District Director for the State 1 District that the Facility was placed in service prior to July 1, 1998.

 Rev. Rul.
 94-31, 1994-1 C.B.
-16, concerns section 45, which provides a credit for electricity produced from certain renewable resources, including wind.
+16, concerns § 45, which provides a credit for electricity produced from certain renewable resources, including wind.
 The credit is based on the amount of electricity produced by the taxpayer at a qualified facility during the 10-year period beginning on the date the facility was originally placed in service, and sold by the taxpayer to an unrelated person during the taxable year.
 Rev. Rul.
-94-31 holds that, for purposes of section 45, a facility qualifies as originally placed in service even though it contains some used property, provided the fair market value of the used property is not more than 20 percent of the facility's total value (the cost of the new property included in the facility plus the value of the used property).
+94-31 holds that, for purposes of § 45, a facility qualifies as originally placed in service even though it contains some used property, provided the fair market value of the used property is not more than 20 percent of the facility's total value (the cost of the new property included in the facility plus the value of the used property).